 - Political belief or political activity

 Hiring managers should not base their hiring decisions on these characteristics.
-Example questions could be:
+Here are examples of illegal questions:

 - What is your race or place of origin?